cdotrus/setup-orbit/README.md

 - uses: chaseruskin/setup-orbit@v0
 ```

-If you want a specific version of `orbit` you can specify this by passing the
+If you want a specific version of `orbit`, you can specify this by passing the
 `orbit-version` input.

 ```yaml